-If you’ve ever made a cake or a batch of cookies than were an epic fail, it might have been due to the age of the eggs used in the recipe.
+If you've ever made a cake or a batch of cookies than were an epic fail, it might have been due to the age of the eggs used in the recipe.
+Here, you'll learn how to determine egg freshness!
 There are few tell-tell signs to determine the freshness of the eggs in your fridge!

 For eggs packed on March 28th, the Julian date would be 087.
 (Additional numbers on the egg carton represent the egg manufacturers plant identification.)
 When purchasing eggs, check the Julian date and select a carton that has eggs at least five days old.
 Very fresh eggs (under five days old) are more difficult to peel when boiled because the shell membrane is still very intact with the shell.